BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 9. Location preview

-Clearly show the geographical extent of the data (pin on the map or polygon of area covered).
+Clearly show the geographical extent using, for example a pin on the map or a polygon of area covered.
 If coordinates are included, provide information about the coordinate reference system used.
 If the terrain elevation is known it should be displayed together with the geographical extent.

 <div class="image-container">